 Bonus schemes may be available as well.

-Please note that the exact salary you’ll receive is dependent upon the company, location and nature of your employer’s business.
+Please note that your salary depends on the company, location, and nature of your employer’s business.

 Warning!
 These income figures are intended only as a guide.